deinstapel/cf-dns-bot/README.md

 - Spawn the container as deployment (only one replica supported at the moment)
 - Set CF_API_KEY and CF_API_EMAIL as env variables inside the container

+- take a look at [deploy.yaml](deploy.yaml) to get a full-featured deployment with RBAC.

 ## Usage

 To indicate cf-dns-bot that it should manage dns records for a node, add a label: